 WHOA BABY, it’s been a hot sec since a Monday Mantra popped up around these rosy parts!
-Which is SO BAD, cos I love ’em, you love ’em…we all love ’em, and I think they’re basically the quintessential way to start a Monday.
+Which is SO BAD, because I love ’em, you love ’em…we all love ’em, and I think they’re basically the quintessential way to start a Monday.
 Or, they’re just my way of self-therapizing through Monday – ha!

 BUT BABY, THEY’RE BACK.

 Today’s Monday Mantra is merged with Part 3 of my Phoenix Travel Guide series.
 (ICYMI, here’s Part 1 and here’s Part 2!).
 At the end of November, team CUR headed west for a few days, soaking up the sun in Phoenix, Arizona.
 And it was so so so good.
 We wined, we dined, we spa-ed, we hot air ballooned…and we rode horses through the desert, which was as epic as it sounds.

 So in the spirit of the new year, and of trying new things, enter today’s Monday Mantra: